antarctica/ops-data-store/README.md

 In all these cases, end-users will need to request changes are made by contacting someone from MAGIC.

-In relation to dataset [Permissions](#permissions), support for the following are not yet available:
+In relation to dataset [Permissions](#permissions), support for the following is not yet available:

 - creating and synchronising LDAP members to the database as postgres roles and users
-- running the Azure to LDAP group sync from a hosted environment (depends on a central LDAP user)
+- running the Azure to LDAP group sync from a hosted environment

 ### Related projects

 This project is limited to the technical and operational aspects of providing a platform for hosting datasets.
-Other projects focus on these datasets and other aspects of a providing a wider Geographic Information System (GIS).
+Other projects focus on these datasets and other aspects of providing a wider Geographic Information System (GIS) to BAS Operations.

 - [BAS Field Operations Data 🛡](https://gitlab.data.bas.ac.uk/MAGIC/operations/field-operations-gis-data)
 - [BAS Air Unit Network Data 🛡](https://gitlab.data.bas.ac.uk/MAGIC/air-unit-network-dataset)